kai-is-coding/quickdraw-backend-with-cookies/README.md

 # quickdraw-backend-with-cookies

 ## Introduction
 It is a multiplayer drawing game.
 When users sign in, they can join playroom and select to be a drawer or a guesser.
 Drawer is provided a random word and draws on a canvas, and guesser should guess that word in 30 seconds.This application is using React as frontend.
-You can check Demo: https://kai-is-coding.github.io/quickdraw-frontend/#/
+You can check Demo: https://kai-is-coding.github.io/quickdraw-frontend/#/, and frontend github link: https://github.com/kai-is-coding/quickdraw-frontend

 ## Backend Code Explaination
 This application has two main models `playrooms users`, `playroom has_many users` and `user belongs to playroom`.
 Another model `draws` is created for future plans to track drawing histroy.